buzzingpixel-mission-control/pings/src/Pings/readme.md

 ### Queue

 Once the CheckPingJob is in the queue, it gets the Ping by ID from persistence.
-The it uses a pipeline to check the ping's status and process the results of the check.
+Then it uses a pipeline to check the ping's status and process the results of the check.

-Process results updates the ping's status based on the last ping date and the expectations set in expect_every and warn_after.
+Process results updates the ping's status based on the last ping date and the expectations set in `expect_every` and `warn_after`.

+## Notifications

+`\MissionControlPings\Pings\Notifications\AddPingsToQueueAction` runs every minute and adds all active pings to the queue with the job `\MissionControlPings\Pings\Notifications\CheckNotificationsJob`.
+This job invokes the factory `\MissionControlPings\Pings\Notifications\SendNotificationFactory` which checks if notifications for a ping need to be sent.